mrxten/XamEffects/README.md

 ### Minimum requirements
 iOS 8+, Android 4.3 (API 18)

-Performance of older versions is not guaranteed
+Performance of older versions is not guaranteed.

 ### Init library